arushimunjal/cse15l-lab-reports/cse15l-lab-report-1.md

 ![Image](pwd.png)

-2. `ls -lat` This will list all files starting with '.'
+2. `ls -lat` `ls` refers to 'list', and it will list all the files and folders in the path.
+This specific command will list all files starting with '.'

 ![Image](ls%20-lat.png)

 3. `cat /home/linux/ieng6/cs15lsp23/public/hello.txt` The `cat` command prints the contents of the files given by the paths after the command.
-Therefore, this will print the contents of the hello.txt, which is "Hello!".
+Therefore, this specific command will print the contents of the hello.txt, which is "Hello!".

 ![Image](cat.png)